lingeshwaran05/Interview_preparation_2023/calender.md

 April, June, Sep and Nov each have 30 days and therefore give '2' odd days.
 ```
+Last day of a century cannot be Tuesday or Thursday or Saturday because of the number of odd days.

 ## Which year will have the same calendar as that of the year 2007?